Mortgage

 • If the roof is warrantied and whether the warranty is transferable

 Other requirements will vary by state.
-For example, as of January 2021, California sellers must disclose whether a roof has features that “may make the home vulnerable to wildfire and flying embers,” such as rain gutters without metal or noncombustible covers and ventilation that isn’t flame- or ember-resistant.
-In Alaska, the real estate disclosure form asks whether ice dams have ever formed on the roof.
+For example, California sellers must disclose whether a roof has features that “may make the home vulnerable to wildfire and flying embers,” such as rain gutters without metal or noncombustible covers and combustible landscaping within five feet of the home.
+In Alaska, the seller’s disclosure form asks whether ice dams have ever formed on the roof.

 Basement and/or crawlspace

-Water infiltration is a major concern in these areas of the home.
-Sellers may need to disclose whether a sump pump was installed and/or any other repairs/preventive measures have been taken.
+Moisture is a major concern in these areas of the home.
+Sellers may need to disclose whether a sump pump was installed or if any other repairs or preventive measures have been taken.
 It’s also common to disclose issues like previous flooding or seepage that results in standing water in the basement.

 Structural integrity